-Like flightless birds on a predator-free island, Western companies had no defenses when hungry and hard-eyed Japanese competitors finally came hunting from Asia in the 1970s.
+Like flightless birds on a predator-free island, American companies had no defenses when hungry and hard-eyed competitors finally came hunting from overseas.
 It was a slaughter!
-Many in the West were shocked to find that Japanese cars required so little maintenance and so few repairs.
-The Germans may have invented the automobile, and Americans may have established the process by which it could be manufactured cheaply, but it was the Japanese who developed cars that did not break down.
-The arrival of Nikon F camera also came as an uber shock to the German camera industry in the late 1960s because it was so much more rugged, adaptable, easy to use and serviceable than German LEICAS and EXAKTAS, and professional photographers switched to the Japanese brands.
-For the first time since Industrial Revolution, the western business system found itself challenged by a formidable competitor from Asia.
 By 1980, for all practical purposes America no longer manufactured televisions or radios, the Germans and Japanese controlled the machine tool industry, the American steel and textile industries were a catastrophe.
 Even IBM's mainframe computers were being challenged powerfully by AMDAHL and FUJITSU.
-ZENITH, MAGNAVOX and many other well-known US companies folded under the onslaught of Japanese competition.